Negative interest rates seeding global FX reserve shift out of euros

 Central banks are bound by their mandates to invest in high-quality assets.
 But the more the yields on these assets turn negative, the pool of these eligible investments shrinks.

-Countries bearing negative-yielding assets include Germany, France, the Netherlands and Austria, all "core" euro zone countries with high credit ratings that central banks' reserve managers gravitate towards.
+Countries bearing negative-yielding assets include Germany, France, the Netherlands and Austria, all "core" euro zone countries with high credit ratings that central banks' reserve managers gravitate toward.

 But central banks want liquidity, as well as credit quality.
 And outside Germany and possibly France, no euro zone country really offers a satisfactory combination of the two.